Henry Danger: Spinoffs

+Henry Danger had several spinoffs, commonly referred to collectively as the "Dangerverse".

 The Adventures of Kid Danger

 On March 2, 2017, Nickelodeon announced that a new animated series, under the working title of The Adventures of Kid Danger and Captain Man, was in development with 10 episodes announced.
 The Adventures of Kid Danger premiered on January 15, 2018 and concluded on June 14, 2018.

 Film

 In May 2017, the president of Viacom's Nickelodeon group announced that a film based on the series was being developed.
 In January 2022, it was announced that Jace Norman would reprise the title role, and also serve as executive producer of a Henry Danger film set to be released on Paramount+.
+The film premiered on Nickelodeon and Paramount+ simultaneously on January 17, 2025.

 Danger Force

-On February 19, 2020, it was announced that Henry Danger would be receiving a spinoff titled Danger Force which premiered on March 28, 2020.
+On February 19, 2020, it was announced that Henry Danger would be receiving a spinoff titled Danger Force which premiered on March 28, 2020 and concluded on February 21, 2024.
 The series was created by Christopher J. Nowak and stars Cooper Barnes and Michael D. Cohen, reprising their roles from Henry Danger, with four new superheroes-in-training joining the team.